wave0915/Election_Analysis/README.md

 ## Overview of Election Audit
-A Colorado Board of Elections has given you the following tasks to complete the election audit of a recent local congressional eletion.
+A Colorado Board of Elections has given you the following tasks to complete the election audit of a recent local congressional eletion by using Python.

 1. Calculate the toal number of votes cast.
 2. Get a comoplet list of candidates who received votes.